xpavlic4/book-extracts/sports/golf/Golf Strategy School Podcast.md

 # Golf Strategy School Podcast
+## How to react to a bad tournament
+* is there anything positive I did?
+* what do I have to improve mentally/physically to perform better next time
 ## How to quiet your mind

 If you have many swing thoughts during your swing, you are not concentrating on anything.
 You need to occupy your brain.
 Try humming.
 Or try counting down, 5 practice swing, 4 behind the ball, 3 addressing target etc.